 In last month’s cover story, EBONY Media featured Teyana Taylor, Iman Shumpert and their two daughters, Julie and Rue.

 These are the stories that EBONY has continued to amplify throughout its illustrious history.
 Under new leadership with owner Junior Bridgeman and Chairwoman, Michele Gee, the publication gears up for another era of Black excellence that will keep flame burning on the EBONY legacy.
 At its marketing helm, Kera McCain is thankful for their style of leadership.

 “I feel a sense of rocket fuel being here,” says McCain.
-“Both Mr. Bridgeman and our Chairwoman, Michele Gee, are leading us in a way that does not have to be conventional or safe.
+“From Mr. (Junior) Bridgeman, to EBONY’s chairwoman Eden Bridgeman Sklenar and our CEO, Michele Gee, we are led in a way that does not have to be conventional or safe.
 To be at a company that prides itself on, ‘I may not be sure of what it looks like, but let’s try it,’ there is no better place to be.”